The Murder at the Vicarage: Plot

-Miss Marple sees Miss Cram carrying a suitcase into the woods at midnight; Clement later finds it, along with a small crystal of picric acid.
-The suitcase proves to contain valuable silver belonging to the Protheroes and "Dr Stone" turns out to be an impostor who has stolen the identity of a real archaeologist and replaced the Protheroes' belongings with replicas.
+Miss Marple sees Miss Cram carrying a suitcase into the woods at midnight; Clement later finds it, along with a crystal of picric acid.
+The suitcase contains valuable silver belonging to the Protheroes; Dr Stone turns out to be an impostor who has replaced the Protheroes' belongings with replicas.

-Reporters descend on the village as other strange occurrences take place.
 Mrs Price-Ridley receives a threatening phone call.
-Anne Protheroe discovers in a spare room a portrait slashed to pieces with a knife.
-A police handwriting expert examines the victim's note and determines that Colonel Protheroe did not write it.
-Clement is inspired to give a far more vigorous sermon than usual, after which he receives a call from Hawes, his sickly curate, who says he has something to confess.
+Anne Protheroe discovers a portrait slashed to pieces with a knife.
+A police handwriting expert examines the victim's note and determines that Protheroe did not write it.
+After Clement is inspired to give a far more vigorous sermon than usual, he receives a call from Hawes, his sickly curate, who says he has something to confess.
 Clement arrives at Hawes' rooms to find that he has taken an overdose.
-He discovers the real note Protheroe was writing when he was killed, which reveals that Hawes was responsible for stealing money from the church accounts.
-Melchett arrives and calls Dr Haydock, but the operator accidentally connects him to Miss Marple, who arrives to see if she can help.
+He discovers the real note Protheroe was writing when he was killed, which reveals that Hawes was responsible for stealing money from the church.

-While Haydock takes Hawes to hospital, Miss Marple explains her theory about the true murderer.
-Her seven suspects are revealed to be: Archer; Mary, the Clements' maid, who had the opportunity; Lettice Protheroe, the Colonel's daughter (by his first wife), who could not stand him; Dennis, whose alibi about a tennis party fails to hold up; either Hawes or Clement, to prevent the Colonel from investigating the church accounts; and Griselda, who is revealed to have returned on an earlier train on the day of the murder.
-However none of them are guilty.